 Our heads are high in the air.
 Our hopes disarm the sky.
 We deserve the best after our endeavours and our vow is to disallow anything capable of hunching our backs and bringing our faces down.

-We are two young bachelors, fresh graduates who fancy billionaires and whose impulse at the moment is how to make big money, make some business investments and watch ourselves grow to become young billionaires and probably secure a place among the world’s top ten richest.
+We are two fresh graduates who fancy billionaires and whose impulse at the moment is how to make big money, make some business investments and watch ourselves grow to become young billionaires and probably secure a place among the world’s top ten richest.

 We hanker to rub shoulders with Dangote of Africa or even Jeff Bezos of USA and to get there, we are not really going to work with what we got from some of the farewell words from our friend, mentor and lecturer, Dr Gregory Nwaku, who said, “The problem with fresh graduates is that they waste a lot of time in idleness waiting for big share of the national cake, ” the big job”.
-Many of them find it hard to stoop low and engage themselves in low paying jobs or self establish.”
+Many of them find it hard to stoop low and engage themselves in low jobs or self establish.”

-He looked at us eye ball to eye ball, one after another and said, “Never ever do that.
+He had looked at us eye ball to eye ball, one after another and said, “Never ever do that.
 Grab any job available.
 Put body and soul together and then keep searching for the big one.
 If possible Farm, trade, get skills like repairs, plumbing, wiring, and so on. just fix yourself somewhere and never ever depend on anybody to solve your financial needs now,”